 - are enrolled in a public or independent distributed learning school

-- are obligated to meet prescribed learning outcomes in Provincial or Board/Authority Approved courses
+- are obligated to meet prescribed learning standards and/or outcomes in Provincial or Board/Authority Approved courses

 - must use only learning resources recommended by the Ministry of Education or approved by the Board or Authority

 - if enrolled in an independent school, may use religious materials as part of their educational program

 - must have a teacher certified by the BC Teacher Regulation Branch leading their educational program, including assignment and assessment of activities

 - are issued formal student progress reports by the DL school, and

 - participate in provincial assessments (Foundation Skills Assessment and provincial examinations/assessments).